jbtiglao/notabilis/README.md

   * [fontawesome](https://fontawesome.com)
   * [cdnjs](https://cdnjs.com)
   * [Heroku](https://heroku.com)

+  Tears for Fears, Everybody Wants to Rule the World song lyrics from [Genius](https://genius.com/Tears-for-fears-everybody-wants-to-rule-the-world-lyrics)

   My instructor Jackie Tseng, for patiently answering all my questions and walking me through testing my app (and backend code) locally.

   And to the UCI Bootcamp grader who reviewed my readme generator and encouraged me to come up with a unique name for my assignments/repository to stand out -- and do something uncommon and get out of my comfort zone in the process-- it was a very valuable advice and one of the important things I learned in this journey.
 Thank you.